Umunya: Mythical and related (factual) history

-By the turn of the 16th century, Umunya became introduced to the Nri installed style of Leadership with Igboegbuna Odezulu-Igbo Onenulu I, instituting the Hebraic Ozo Tradition.
-He brought a mystical piece of a "Lapis Lazuli" chunk originally kept by Nya himself and buried it to the foundation of his Obi at Umuebo.
-He became the first of the chieftainship of a warrior Dynasty that led Umunya until the 20th century, when the colonial authority established warrantship.

 The Ozo is a trend in the life of the people much like the practice of Jewish cabala.
 It becomes the repository of Umunya Tradition and Culture.
 Formerly, it was the exclusive reserve of the “bold and prepared” men who were ready to keep the sublime truths, making them to be addressed as Nze (one who avoids evil).

 Umunya, like its neighboring towns, is organized into three socio-political divisions: Ezi, Ifite, and Ikenga.
 This form of organization is said to be a distinguishing feature of Eri-Igbo.
 In view of the near extinction of Ezi-Umunya, the elders of Umunya decided on a reorganization, grouping Okpu, Amaezike and Ukunu villages, all formerly of Ifite, together with the remainder of Ezi-Umunya into a village grouping to be known as Akanano.
 What remained of Ifite, namely Ojobi, Umuebo, Ajakpani and Isioye were thenceforth known as Okpoko, while Odumodu-Ani and Odumodu-Enu remained as Ikenga.
 The division of Umunya into three units—Akanano, Okpoko, and Ikenga is both for administrative and defensive purposes.

 The warrant chieftaincy for Akanano was held by Chief Nwabude, for Okpoko by Chief Nwanegbo, and for Ikenga by Chief Oraegbuna.
-As a peace-loving community, Umunya has been blessed with good leaders beginning with the warrant traditional ruler, Chief Nwanegbo Okocha, whose reign was from 1909 - 1930.
-The first publicly crowned traditional ruler came 39 years later in the person of Igwe (Prof) J.C.
-Menakaya (Ezedioramma 1) who reigned from 1973 - 1985; followed by Igwe A. N. Nwanegbo (Ezedioramma and Okocha II) who reigned from 1994 - 1997, and the current Igwe, Kris C. Onyekwuluje (Eze-Nya 1) whose reign started in 1998.
+Umunya's first ruler was traditional leader Chief Nwanegbo Okocha, whose reign was from 1909 to 1930.
+The first publicly crowned traditional ruler came 39 years later with Igwe (Prof) J.C.
+Menakaya (Ezedioramma 1) who reigned from 1973 to 1985, followed by Igwe A. N. Nwanegbo (Ezedioramma and Okocha II) who reigned from 1994 to 1997, and the current Igwe, Kris C. Onyekwuluje (Eze-Nya 1) whose reign started in 1998.